Who We Are

 Our mission is to educate engineers to serve communities by collaboratively identifying problems and providing solutions that are just, socially responsible, and sustainable.

-Why study it
+Why study HE

 Why collaborate with communities?
 Our students learn to define and propose solutions jointly with the communities that they serve.
 Too often, interactions between engineers and communities rest under the assumption that engineers have all the knowledge, skills, and resources to solve problems for communities, which lack all of these.
 Such a perspective often gets in the way of effective solutions.
 Among other things, HE graduates understand and value the perspectives of affected communities, and then jointly propose and develop solutions with them.